sssingh/credit-card-fraud-detection/README.md

 - We then select the best model out of the best models built on the balanced dataset.
 - Finally, we compare the best model selected using imbalanced data vs. the best model selected using a balanced dataset and arrive at the final model for our project.

-## Evaluation Criteria
-* `roc_auc` will be used as the primary metric for model evaluation and performance comparison
-* We'll also monitor the `precision` and `recall` for each of the models we build as they can give valuable insights for different use-cases

 ## How To Use
 1. Ensure the below-listed packages are installed